Station Square collapse: Rooftop sidewalk

 The width of the rooftop sidewalk was increased from 5 feet to 11 feet.
 The engineer's design called for this to be concrete over styrofoam; the contractor built the extra width of solid concrete.
 This increase in dead load was not known to the architects and engineers at the time and so no change to supporting structure was investigated.

 Steel strength

 The MSS Group recommended strengthening the beam above the column by adding a beam bracket with web stiffeners.
-This change was not implemented when Tamm Tacy advised that mill certificates obtained from the steel sub-contractor indicated to be 25% higher strength than expected.
+This change was not implemented when Tamm Tacy advised that mill certificates obtained from the steel sub-contractor indicated it to be 25% higher strength than expected.
 It was later determined that this type of data is not a truly representative sampling of the steel as fabricated and so is not a valid measure of actual strength.

 Lateral bracing

 Lateral bracing can increase the capacity of beams.
 It can be provided by roof joists or beam web stiffeners.
-The engineering drawings did not indicate lateral bracing to be provided at the column where the collapse occurred.
+The engineering drawings did not indicate lateral bracing be provided at the column where the collapse occurred.
 The engineers did not study the reduced capacity of the beam due to lack of lateral support.